indeyets/appserver-in-php/README.markdown

 The main idea is, that your app, if built for this protocol, will be able to preload resources, preconnect to databases and response to requests **really** fast.

-PHP 5.3+ is recommended (and required, if you use main branch), as it provides new garbage collector for cyclic references, which is critical for long-running apps.
-We also have a special "backported" version for those of you, who are stuck with PHP 5.2.
+PHP 5.3+ is required, as it provides new garbage collector for cyclic references, which is critical for long-running apps.

 Instalation
 -----------